TSUParticleModelingGroup/Complex-Plasma-Crystal-Torsions/README.md

 <a id="license"></a>
 ## License
   - This code is protected by the MIT License and is free to use for personal and academic use.
+  - The Particle Modeling Group reserves the right to change this policy at any time.

 <a id="contributing-authors"></a>
 ## Contributing Authors